War Time Memories

 Alphington's Home Guard, formerly known as the LDV, came into existence one Summers evening at the derelict Old Mill.
 They were quickly provided with uniforms and weapons including a Heavy Browning water cooled machine gun with over 1000 rounds of cartridges in belts.
 Eventually, Major Craig of The Lodge, Alphington became Company Commander and The Lodge became Company HQ.
 The Company composed of seven villages: Alphington; Exminster; Kennford; Ide; Whitestone; Dunchideock and Longdown.

 During the war a member of the Exeter Platoon of the 14th Moorland Division of the Home Guard called into The Admiral Inn for a drink.
 He was in uniform and carrying his 303 Lee Enfield rifle.
 He sat on a bench with his rifle between his knees forgetting that the rifle was loaded.
-He accidently pulled the trigger and the gun fired and the bullet went through the ceiling, through the floor of the landlord's bedroom, through the mattress on the bed, through the bedroom ceiling and then lodged in the thatched roof.
+He accidentally pulled the trigger and the gun fired and the bullet went through the ceiling, through the floor of the landlord's bedroom, through the mattress on the bed, through the bedroom ceiling and then lodged in the thatched roof.
 During the bullet's journey it went through a gerry/gozunder/chamber pot.
 The landlord was annoyed because of the damage and confusion that had been caused and he also wanted to know who was going to replace his favourite chamber pot!

 The village Air Raid Patrol (ARP)